Glossary

 SaaS-specific nuance

-• One-time fees: Including setup or services in TCV is common, but those don’t contribute to recurring revenue.
+• One-time fees: Including setup or services in TCV is common, but those don't contribute to recurring revenue.
 For ARR analysis, strip them out.
+One-time fees boost TCV and provide cash flow, but they're not recurring and don't compound.
+A $400,000 TCV contract with $100,000 in one-time fees and a $100,000 annual subscription is less valuable than a $400,000 TCV contract that's entirely recurring over four years.

 • Risk factor: A large TCV deal with upfront payments might be attractive for cash flow, but risky if tied to a single customer.
+Customer concentration creates vulnerability.
+If that customer churns, negotiates down, or fails to expand, the TCV you forecasted evaporates.

 Worked example of calculating total contract value (TCV)